-- Establishing and maintaining community outreach locations at our Customer Offices or other locations established near communities in need, following a storm or event - Providing phone charging stations, ice, bottled water, or other provisions when deemed appropriate to the particular emergency event and weather forecast - Accepting and transmitting outage information and other customer feedback to appropriate areas - Providing regular updates to the Website and Social Media Specialist on staffed locations, hours of operation, and available services - Providing daily updates, at a minimum, to the Customer Care and Community Outreach Manager on outreach status, supplies distributed, and current inventories.
-The Community Outreach Coordinator works with a supplier vendor to create a preliminary forecast for ice and/or bottled water delivery for each outreach location, based on outage and damage conditions for each area.
-The needs will be projected for at least three days after the date the center(s) open.
-With the possibility of an event expected to last longer than 48 hours, the Communications team will notify the public with distribution information for needed provisions.
-The Customer Outreach Center Coordinator will provide the supporting vendor 24 hours' notice of the need to set up Customer Outreach Centers when possible.
-Plans will include the number of centers, locations, and forecasted need for ice and/or bottled water when deemed appropriate.

-Through the Customer Outreach Centers, the supporting contracted vendor will provide the following types of materials for distribution to customers, if requested:
+- Providing phone charging stations, ice, bottled water, or other provisions when deemed appropriate to the particular emergency event and weather forecast - Accepting and transmitting outage information and other customer feedback to appropriate areas - Providing regular updates to the Corporate Communications Media Specialists in theCorporate Communications Team on staffed locations, hours of operation, and available services - Providing daily updates, at a minimum, to the Customer Care and Community Outreach Manager on outreach status, supplies distributed, and current inventories - The Community Outreach Coordinator works with a supplies vendor to create a preliminary forecast for ice (dry and/or wet) and/or bottled water delivery for each outreach location, based on outage and damage conditions for each area - The needs will be projected for at least three days after the date the center(s) open. - With the possibility of an event expected to last longer than 48 hours, the Communications team will notify the public with distribution information for needed provisions - The Customer Outreach Center Coordinator will provide the supporting vendor 24 hours' notice of the need to set up Customer Outreach Centers when possible - Plans will include the number of centers, locations, and forecasted need for ice and/or bottled water when deemed appropriate.
+The supporting contracted vendor will provide the following types of materials for setup and/or distribution to customers, if requested: - Dry Ice with clear safety instructions regarding use and handling in English and Spanish (volume will be estimated by the Community Outreach Coordinator on the basis of 10 lbs of dry ice for a certain percentage of customers expected to still be out, per weather conditions and the restoration forecast) - Cases of Water (when deemed appropriate for the event and needs of the community) - Wet Ice (when deemed appropriate for the event and needs of the community, or in the event of dry ice shortage) - Cones, Tents, Heaters, Generators, Light Towers, Trailers, Portable Toilets, Tables and Chairs (as needed for set up). - Other supplies as required based on event to the public through press releases per news cycle.
+Subsequent updates will be made via website, social media, and/or e-mail blasts within one hour, as per the by the DPS Scorecard requirements, of the press release.
+IVR may direct customers to the website for up to date information.
+Communications will include where the Community Outreach Centers are located, hours of operation and what provisions are being distributed, if applicable.